-A reserve of 1 year, and no more than five times of its annual operating budget was approved by the board on 29 Nov 2018 and reviewed on 11 June 2019.
+A reserve of 1 year, and no more than five times of its annual operating budget was approved and reviewed by the board on 18th November 2019.
 The board will monitor on yearly basis upon audited financial statements or any event which requires.
 Operating reserves exclude all building/project funds, endowment, and sinking funds.
-The reserve ratio as at 31 December 2018 is 1.49.
+The reserve ratio as of 31st December 2019 is 1.15.

-Fund Raising and expenditure plan for 2019
+Fund Raising and expenditure plan for 2020